oracle-livelabs/converged/obaas/deploy-cloudbank/deploy-cloudbank.md

 6. Deploy the services

-	**NOTE**: If you have finished Lab three (Build the Account Microservice) and Lab four (Manage Transactions across Microservices) you can skip step one (Deploy/Redeploy the Account Service) below and deploy the other services.
+	**NOTE**: If you have finished Lab three (Build the Account Microservice) and Lab four (Manage Transactions across Microservices) you can skip step one (Deploy/Redeploy the Account Service) below and deploy the other services. <<< DOES THIS MATTER EG WHAT HAPPENS IF YOU DO BIND AGAIN >>>

 	1. Deploy/Redeploy the Account Service